actix/actix-website/content/docs/middleware.md

 * Modify application state
 * Access external services (redis, logging, sessions)

-Middleware is registered for each application and executed in same order as registration.
+Middleware is registered for each `App`, `scope`, or `Resource` and executed in opposite order as registration.
 In general, a *middleware* is a type that implements the [*Service trait*][servicetrait] and [*Transform trait*][transformtrait].
 Each method in the traits has a default implementation.
 Each method can return a result immediately or a *future* object.

 The following demonstrates creating a simple middleware:

-{{< include-example example="middleware" file="main.rs" section="main" >}}
+{{< include-example example="middleware" file="main.rs" section="simple" >}}

-> Actix provides several useful middlewares, such as *logging*, *user sessions*, etc.
+> Actix-web provides several useful middlewares, such as *logging*, *user sessions*,
+> *compress*, etc.

 # Logging

 Logging is implemented as a middleware.
 It is common to register a logging middleware as the first middleware for the application.
 Logging middleware must be registered for each application.

 The `Logger` middleware uses the standard log crate to log information.
 You should enable logger for *actix_web* package to see access log ([env_logger][envlogger] or similar).

 ## Usage

 Create `Logger` middleware with the specified `format`.
 Default `Logger` can be created with `default` method, it uses the default format:

 ```ignore
   %a %t "%r" %s %b "%{Referer}i" "%{User-Agent}i" %T